kubevirt/kubevirt.github.io/_posts/2019-11-11-Access-Virtual-Machines-graphic-console-using-noVNC.markdown

 ```
 http://NODEIP:NODEPORT/
 ```
-If you want manager virtual machines in other namespace, you can specify namespace using query param namespace like following:
+If you want manage virtual machines in other namespace, you can specify namespace using query param `namespace` like following:
 ```
 http://NODEIP:NODEPORT/?namespace=test
 ```